lowsound42/blog/content/posts/escalator.md

 - How Kurt and Dave immediately groan as he begins the rant.
 This is obviously a recurring theme.
 - Kurt butts in with a solution.
 Stand to the side so that people can walk up the left.
 Krist ignores him and continues the rant.

 I found this on YouTube years ago, I watched it, and then forgot about it.
-The stupid AI bullshit in the air these days reminded me of this video.
+The stupid AI bullshit in the air these days reminded me that it existed.

 ### Excuse me, whatever the fuck do you mean?